Hunsu/blog/content/en/pages/about.md

 When I travel, I enjoy visiting museums and exploring different kinds of painting.
 I’ve also developed a thing for colder, northern countries (I don't know, they just seem to suit me).
 If you’re ever in Norway, make sure to check out [Edvard Munch's museum](https://www.munchmuseet.no/en/) — his work has a way of staying with you.

 I’m also a huge film buff.
 In fact, I’ve watched at least one movie from over [160 countries](https://www.imdb.com/list/ls051185087), which is about 80% of all countries in the world.
 And while most people might find them boring, I enjoy films that others might shy away from.
-For example, have you ever tried watching [Satantango](https://www.imdb.com/title/tt0111341/) or reading the book?
+For example, have you ever tried watching [Satantango](https://www.imdb.com/title/tt0111341/), a 7-hour slow movie?
 I absolutely loved it.

 When it comes to Japan, I’m a big fan, but not for the usual anime and manga reasons (although I like those too).
 In fact, many people I know don’t even recognize the anime or manga titles I enjoy.